mxgoddard/max-site/README.md

 ## TODO

+- [ ] Create a scss variables file
+- [ ] Add a roadmap / learning map project (look at https://roadmap.sh/)
+- [ ] Include my MyTechCheatsheet as a project
+- [ ] Split helpers into more specific functionalities
+- [ ] Add Redux
+- [ ] Upgrade to TS
 - [ ] Experience page total time worked
 - [ ] Home page have a timer of how long I've been working for (hours, minutes seconds)
 - [ ] About me (interests)